 These clone pajama bottoms are practically identical to the genuine Casual All Stars slacks: similar cut, hemming and type of fabric.
 The only inconsistencies are the slightly looser cut around the hips, and the fact that the elastic inside the waistband is visible, whereas on genuine Casual All Stars slacks the elastic is stitched under the fabric.

 Rare Casual All Stars items can fetch high prices, so some sellers falsely claim they have pieces from this series.
-Do not trust sellers simply because they have ‘Barbie’ in their username – they are often the worst of all, as illustrated below.
+Do not trust sellers simply because they have ‘Barbie’ in their username – they are often the most unreliable of all, as illustrated below.

 If you look at the ‘variation’ garments that Mattel made between 1961 and 1987, it was only the materials (fabrics and/or buttons) that varied.
 In every other aspect they are identical: the style, construction and stitching is exactly the same on all ‘variation’ pieces.
 There has only been one exception discovered so far, and that wasn’t found NRFB, and looks more like a factory mistake anyway (a version of The Sea Scene jacket with cuffs – see 1971 The Outfits).
 The Casual All Stars series has no such recorded exceptions.
 The Japan versions differ slightly from those made in Taiwan, but all Japan-made jackets, shirts, pants etc. are identically made, and all Taiwan pieces are identically made.